8balla/3rdEyeTest/README.md

 To run the app clone and run ```npm install```

+Populated DB Tables for users and inventory can be found in the 'sql' folder.

 Followed by ```php artisan migrate``` alternatively you can use the sql files provided in the sql folder to create you DB tables.

 Run ```npm run watch``` then in a new terminal run ```php artisan serve```